KoalasinTraffic/KoalasinTraffic.github.io/spd/_boss/lich.md

 # Lich Boss

-The lich carries a legendary amulet that protects it from death.
+The lich carries a legendary amulet that protects it from damage.
 Only a tower with the same type can damage this boss.
-Casting the elemental change reduces the lich's movement by 30%.
+Casting an elemental change reduces the lich's movement by 30%.

-Change frequency: 6 seconds
+* Change Frequency: 6 seconds

-Health: 60%
+* Health: 60%

-Movement Speed: 91%
+* Movement Speed: 91%

+* Damage to Player Base: 20 HP

 <img src="/assets/images/spd/enemy-lich.gif" width="449" height="283">